ptandler/marp-template/src/index.md

 # Getting Starting

 Make yourself familiar with [how to write slides with  Marpit Markdown](https://marpit.marp.app/markdown), basically: Marpit splits pages of the slide deck by horizontal ruler (e.g. `---`).
-It’s very simple.
+It’s very simple:

 ```markdown
 # Title of Slide 1